 The good news is that there’s a good chance you won’t be charged additional fees for paying off your credit builder account ahead of time, as long as your account is paid in full.

-It depends on the lender, of course, but many financial institutions will allow credit builder account closures with no additional fees, and others, like Self Lender, may waive applicable fees if you’re experiencing financial hardship.
+It depends on the lender, of course, but many financial institutions will allow credit builder account closures with no additional fees, and others, like Self (formerly known as Self Lender), may waive applicable fees if you’re experiencing financial hardship.

 Here’s an example of how the numbers work on a credit builder loan: